Gwendoline Christie: Star Wars and Top of the Lake (2015–present)

 In 2015, Christie played Commander Lyme in the fourth installment in The Hunger Games film series, The Hunger Games: Mockingjay – Part 2.
 Actress Lily Rabe had signed on for the part previously, but had to back out due to scheduling conflicts.
 The same year, she joined the cast of Swallows and Amazons as Mrs. Blackett, but later dropped out.

 Also in 2015, Christie co-starred in Star Wars: The Force Awakens, as Captain Phasma, one of the film's supporting antagonists.
-Her performance, and the character's design, were both praised; however, the character received criticism for her minimal role in the film, particularly after she was prominently featured in promotional material.
+Her performance and the character's design were both praised, but some were critical of her character's relatively small role in the film, particularly proportionate to her prominence in promotional materials.

-In 2017, Christie had a main role in China Girl, the second season of Top of the Lake, as Miranda Hilmarson, a Constable in the Sydney Police Force, and the new partner of the show's main character played by Elisabeth Moss; the character was written especially for Christie by series co-creator Jane Campion, after Christie asked her to be a part of the series.
+In 2017, Christie had a main role in China Girl, the second season of Top of the Lake, as Miranda Hilmarson, a Constable in the Sydney Police Force, and the new partner of the show's main character played by Elisabeth Moss; the character was written especially for Gwendoline by series co-creator Jane Campion, after Christie asked her to be a part of the series.
 The same year, she reprised her role of Captain Phasma in Star Wars: The Last Jedi, a sequel to The Force Awakens.
 She would later reprise the role for three episodes of the animated series Star Wars Resistance in 2018.

 In 2018, she appeared as the bounty hunter Lady Jane in The Darkest Minds, an adaptation of the book trilogy The Darkest Minds by Alexandra Bracken, as Gwen in the Peter Strickland film In Fabric, and as the Russian caretaker Anna in the Robert Zemeckis film Welcome to Marwen.

 Game of Thrones concluded in 2019 with its eighth season; for her performance in the final season, Christie received her first Primetime Emmy Award nomination for Outstanding Supporting Actress in a Drama Series; she also received a second Saturn Award for Best Supporting Actress on Television nomination for her performance in the final two seasons.

 In January 2021, Christie was cast as Lucifer in the Netflix adaptation of The Sandman.

 In November 2022, Christie played Principal Larissa Weems in the Netflix comedy horror series Wednesday.

+In January 2024, Christie walked for Maison Margiela during Paris Couture Week, wearing the closing look of the collection.
+In May of the same year, Christie hosted the Vogue livestream coverage of the Met Gala, alongside La La Anthony, Ashley Graham and special correspondent Emma Chamberlain.

+On August 20, 2024, Firaxis Games announced that Christie would be the narrator for their flagship game Civilization VII, which was later released in February 2025.